mido/mido/docs/midi_files.rst

     mid = MidiFile('song.mid')

+.. note:: Sysex dumps such as patch data are often stored in SYX files rather than MIDI files.
+If you get "MThd not found.
+Probably not a MIDI file" try ``mido.read_syx_file()``.
+(See :doc:`syx` for more.)

 The ``tracks`` attribute is a list of tracks.
 Each track is a list of messages and meta messages, with the ``time`` attribute of each messages set to its delta time (in ticks).
 (See Tempo and Beat